Aquillacomputingsystem/Speakarr/README.md

 * Can scan your existing library and download any missing books
 * Automatic failed download handling will try another release if one fails
 * Manual search so you can pick any release or to see why a release was not downloaded automatically
-* Advanced customization for profiles, such that Readarr will always download the copy you want
+* Advanced customization for profiles, such that Speakarr will always download the copy you want
 * Fully configurable book renaming
 * SABnzbd, NZBGet, QBittorrent, Deluge, rTorrent, Transmission, uTorrent, and other download clients are supported and integrated
 * Full integration with Calibre (add to library, conversion) (Requires Calibre Content Server)